wintercounter/mhy/docs/ide-setup/storm.md

 2. Go to `File > Settings > Language & Frameworks > TypeScript`
 3. For `TypeScript` set `GLOBAL_NODE_MODULES/mhy/node_modules/typescript`

 > Note that in `mhy` TypeScript is only being used to perform type-checks and to generate `.d.ts` files.
-You don't need to enable compilation, that is being done by Babel.
+You don't need to enable compilation, that is being done by SWC.

 ## ESLint